ten-protocol/ten-documentation/docs/4-write-ten-dapp/3-network-setup.md

 sidebar_position: 3
 ---

 # Network Configuration

-Migrating to TEN enables your dApp to leverage "Programmable Encryption".
+Migrating to TEN enables your dApp to leverage “programmable encryption.”
 Below are steps to help you transition smoothly.

 ### Key Migration Steps